abhishekk-788/abhishekk-788/README.md

 ### Hi there, This is Abhishek👋

 - 🔭 I’m looking for ...
 SDE/Full Stack Developer roles
 - 🌱 I’m currently a Software Engineer at Persistent.
-Experience in Technologies like Javascript, Nodejs, Reactjs, Kubernetes, Docker and MongoDB.
+Experience in Technologies like Javascript, Nodejs, Reactjs, Nextjs, Kubernetes, Docker and MongoDB.
 - 🔥 I have made projects on MERN, Backend Development.
+Do checkout my projects.
 - 💪🏻 Fitness Enthusiast
 - 💬 Ask me about Anything
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/abhishek788/)